 The Company makes minimal export sales.
-At June 30, 2015, the Company had approximately 100 employees located in Asia to ensure Flexsteel's quality standards are met, and coordinate the delivery of purchased products.
+At June 30, 2016, the Company had approximately 100 employees located in Asia to ensure Flexsteel's quality standards are met, and coordinate the delivery of purchased products.
+The Company leases and operates a 225,000 square foot production facility in Juarez, Mexico utilizing contracted labor.